 My babies are 16 months old, and I have been putting off writing about twin pregnancy.
 I’ve tried several times and will write two sentences, get mad at the world, and give up.
 My writing style tends to be a balance of being honest, without sounding like I’m just whining.
 I don’t really know how to write a post about twin pregnancy without being completely negative.
-Being a mama to twins is the biggest blessing of my life… being pregnant with twins was one of the worst things I have ever experienced, and I honestly feel as if I have a little bit of PTSD from the whole experience.
+Being a mama to twins is the biggest blessing of my life… being pregnant with twins was one of the hardest things I have ever experienced, and I honestly feel as if I have a little bit of PTSD from the whole experience.

 *This post contains affiliate links.

 It’s pretty common for women to want twins.
-Random strangers will tell me “Oh, I’ve always wanted twins!”
+Random strangers will tell me “Oh, I’ve always wanted twins (or multiples)!”
 Sure.
 Sure you do.
 Come over to my house at bedtime, mealtime, bath time, diaper change time, basically anytime other than when they are smiling and cooing at you from their stroller, acting as if they’re BFF’s (spoiler: they’re not!) and you will change your mind.
 I smile and roll my eyes inside my head, but the truth is, when I was pregnant with my singleton, I thought it would be cool to have twins.
 Sure, my belly would be a little bigger, but I would be getting two babies and only have to be pregnant once!
 That sounds like a win-win situation.
 I learned very early in my twin pregnancy that it is so drastically different from a singleton pregnancy, that a larger belly doesn’t even begin to cover it.

 Upon being released from the hospital after having my twins, I cleaned my house from top to bottom.
 I had just had two babies, yet I felt wonderful!
-The pain of recovering from childbirth paled in comparison to the pain of my twin pregnancy.
+The pain of recovering from childbirth paled in comparison to the pain of my identical twin pregnancy.
 Pregnancy, delivery, and recovery are different for everyone, but I have talked with MANY twin moms, and a lot of women feel the same way I do.

 I’m not saying this to scare you, I’m telling you this so you can prepare.
 I’m telling you this to validate your feelings.
-My firstborn, Theo, was born at 40 weeks and 4 days and weighed 9 pounds.
+My first baby, Theo, was born at 40 weeks and 4 days and weighed 9 pounds.
 My twins, Josie and Margo, were born at 31 weeks and 6 days and weighed 3 pounds, 9 ounces, and 4 pounds, 7 ounces.
-Their weight combined was an entire pound less than my singleton.
+Their weight combined was an entire pound less than my one baby.
 Don’t think that just because you are early in your twin pregnancy, or because your bump isn’t actually that big, that this pain and exhaustion that you’re feeling isn’t real.
 Your body is creating two babies, and depending on the type of twin pregnancy, two sacs, and two placentas!

 Maybe you will be one of the lucky ones that has an awesome experience.
 It definitely happens.
 In fact, I have a friend who loved being pregnant with twins and didn’t experience any discomfort until the very end.